 Investor Dialogue.
 Our experience informed our decision to avoid over-configuring the transaction, wanting to ensure that we could be responsive to specific investor requirements.
 We felt it would be unwise to create artificial hurdles to deal closing, such as capital-structure or jurisdictional concerns.
 One feature was segmenting the operating company and real-estate holdings to recognize the potential for the two sides of the transaction.

 Follow-Through.
 Sizeable institutions have considered the deal, including a sovereign wealth fund and an internationally-recognized private-equity firm.
 We guided the parties through early-stage due diligence, compiling a dossier on each transaction component.
 We responded systematically to questions related to the financial analysis of existing operations.
-We meanwhile explored potential with non-traditional cross-border investors, such as integrated travel companies based in the developing world.
-Our work on this assignment is ongoing. ■
+We meanwhile explored potential with non-traditional cross-border investors, such as integrated travel companies headquartered in the developing world. ■

 Banner Image: Goinyk at Can Stock Photo Inc.